LeBaronDeCharlus/blog/content/cv.md

     I love my girlfriend, we are getting married in september !
     + sports, listening to music, discovering the world, eating well and cinema!

-    I'm looking forward to meet you :)
+    I\'m looking forward to meet you :)

 ##################